erikjhordan-rey/Dagger2-MVP-Sample/README.md

 Do you want to contribute?
 --------------------------

-Feel free to report or add any useful feature, I will be glad to improve it with your help, before submitting your code please check the [codestyle](https://github.com/square/java-code-styles).
+Feel free to report or add any useful feature, I will be glad to improve it with your help.

 Developed By